AartiBadami/CompilerIII-feat.LoopsAndOptimization/README.md

-How to run test cases:
+This program fully implements a compiler: parsing/tokenizing input, building an intermediate representation (AST), and generating the corresponding ILOC assembly code which is executed with the simulator.
+The compiler also optimizes with constant propagation, allowing for a faster compile-time.

+--Grammar--

+--Examples--

+--How to Run--

 (1) from the stdin : "python compiler.py"
 [will print ILOC code to console]

 (2) indirection : "python compiler.py < test01.txt"
 [will print ILOC code to console]

 (3) compile + run in one step : "cat test01.txt | python compiler.py | ./sim"

 * please note that if an error is reported, a line number will also be printed where the error occurred, please disregard this line *

-PART ONE -- FULLY FUNCTIONAL
-grammar does not specify precedence so 5 * 3 + 4 must be written as (5 * 3) + 4 for instance in order to be computed properly

-PART TWO -- FULLY FUNCTIONAL

-PART THREE -- not implemented

-PART FOUR -- FULLY FUNCTIONAL
-constant propagation implemented